-The Lender dealt with Mr and Mrs W's concerns as a complaint and issued its final response letter in July 2018 rejecting it on every ground.
+The Lender dealt with Ms M's concerns as a complaint and issued its final response letter on 4 December 2018, rejecting it on every ground.

-Mr and Mrs W then referred their complaint to the Financial Ombudsman Service.
+Ms M then referred the complaint to the Financial Ombudsman Service.
 It was assessed by an Investigator who, having considered the information on file, rejected the complaint on its merits.

-Mr and Mrs W disagreed with the Investigator's assessment and asked for an Ombudsman's decision - which is why it was passed to me.
-In the meantime, the PR subsequently added (in full):
+Ms M disagreed with the Investigator's assessment and asked for an Ombudsman's decision - which is why it was passed to me.
+In responding, the PR also said, "...the fact you are getting hundreds of complaints for the same thing should say that they [the Supplier] were lying throughout the presentation...".

+Shortly afterwards, the PR added (in full):

-"We would like to take into consideration relating to the recent Judicial Review the circumstances that our clients entered into the Fractional Owners Club Scheme.
+"We would like to take into consideration relating to the recent Judicial Review the circumstances that our clients entered into the Fractional Owner Club Scheme.

-These new upgraded contracts did not offer aby (sic) additional benefits to our clients and only continued the rights they already had but with a shortened duration, our clients would have the Fractional Rent allocation should they wish to rent out within the asset backed investment, with a shortened term to sell at the end of the term for a large profit.
+These new upgraded contracts did not offer any additional benefits to our clients and only continued the rights they already had but with a shortened duration, our clients would have the Fractional Rent allocation should they wish to rent out within the asset backed investment, with a shortened term to sell at the end of the term for large profit.

-With this taken into consideration this cannot be viewed as a "timeshare contract" as the terms did not fall within the definition of a timeshare contract but as a collective investment scheme, which they were neither qualified nor authorised to give advice on or sell to our clients.
+With this taken into consideration this cannot be viewed as a "timeshare contract" as the terms did not fall within the definition of a timeshare contract but as a collective Investment Scheme, which they are neither qualified nor authorised to give advice on or sell to our clients.

-This would deem the contract as an unfair relationship therefore as this applies to this particular case we would appreciate our clients are reviewed under S140/a and S56 of the Consumer Credit Act, to be put back to the position that they had not been sold into this CIS which linked the Loan".
+This would deem the contract as an unfair relationship therefore as this applies to this particular case we would appreciate our clients are reviewed under the S140/a and S56 of the Consumer Credit Act, to be put back to the position that they had no been sold into this CIS which linked the Loan."